frenck/awesome-home-assistant/README.md

 _Anyone could create an add-on, the following are created by the community._

-* [SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) - SSH and Web based terminal with tons of pre-loaded usefull tools.
+* [SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) - SSH and Web-based terminal with tons of pre-loaded useful tools.
 * [Pi-hole](https://github.com/hassio-addons/addon-pi-hole) - Network-wide ad blocking.
 * [UniFi Controller](https://github.com/hassio-addons/addon-unifi) - The UniFi Controller allows you to manage your UniFi network using a web browser.
 * [Node-RED](https://github.com/hassio-addons/addon-node-red) - Flow-based programming for the Internet of Things.